OttaviaB/password-card/README.md

 # password-card

-This program creates a password card.
-It is contained in a pdf file generated with LaTex.
+This program creates a password card as a pdf file generated with pdflatex.
 Each column beyond the first one corresponds to a different service for which a password is needed.
 The user must remember only a single master password and can use it to retrieve the password for each service: each letter of the master password in the first column corresponds to